rootstrap/blog/content/Experimenting with Airflow to process S3 files - Mikaela Pisani.md

 ## What is Airflow?
-Airflow is a platform to programmatically schedule and monitor workflows of tasks.
-The workflow is designed as a dependency graph between tasks.
+Airflow is a platform used to programmatically schedule and monitor the workflows of tasks.
+This workflow is designed as a dependency graph between tasks.

 It is composed by a **scheduler** which sends the tasks  to be executed following the dependencies, and **workers** which execute the tasks.
 It also provides an **user interface** to visualize pipelines running and monitor progress, see logs, start the workflows manually and others.